chunthebear/cardiac-events-risk-prediction/README.md

 # Risk Prediction of Cardiac Events Using Measurements from Stress Echocardiography Tests

 ## Introduction
 This project provides me with the opportunity to practise and apply the analytical skills with R using existing templates (Balshaw, 2021) to predict the risk of having cardiac events using a series of predictors, which are the measurements taken during stress echocardiography tests.
-The data is given to the students together with the assignment handout and is expected to be processed, interpreted, and analyzed.
+The data provided is to be processed, interpreted, and analyzed.
 The data is then used to build several logistic regression models which are then validated.
-(Only logistic regression models are built as learnt from class).
 Finally, the results are presented, interpreted, and discussed.
-The ultimate objective of this assignment is to find the predictors that best predict the risk of cardiac events.
+The ultimate objective of this project is to find the predictors that best predict the risk of cardiac events.
+The R codes are in the attached R notebook.

 ### Dataset Description